A version of this article first appeared on April 7, 2021

 The $10 billion “time machine” will help astronomers to study what the universe looked like millions of years ago.

-It is much more advanced than the Hubble telescope because of its breakthrough technology, design and its planned location in space.
+It is much more advanced than the Hubble Space Telescope because of its breakthrough technology, design and its planned location in space.

 Hubble made countless discoveries after it was launched in 1990 and provided millions of images of planets, galaxies, nebulas and stars.

-The new telescope is equipped with sensitive cameras and spectrographs that will capture light directed into them by JWST’s huge golden mirror.
+The JWST is equipped with sensitive cameras and spectrographs that can capture light directed into them by its huge golden mirror.

-It is being developed by Nasa with its partners, the European Space Agency and the Canadian Space Agency.
+It has been developed by Nasa with its partners, the European Space Agency and the Canadian Space Agency.

 1. It is ‘time travelling’ into the past